-11.8.2 It is evident that Wyre as an authority is progressing in terms of reducing climate change. $C0_2$ emissions in the local authority area have been decreasing, whilst there has been a considerable emphasis put upon the introduction of electric vehicle charging points.
+11.8.2 It is evident that Wyre as an authority is progressing in terms of reducing climate change.
+CO_2 emissions in the local authority area have been decreasing, whilst there has been a considerable emphasis put upon the introduction of electric vehicle charging points.
+It is also promising that rail usage has increased by 26.3%.
+Wyre is responding to the challenge of climate change by encouraging best use of resources and assets.